Bengals force late red zone turnover, hold off Pats 22-18

 GETTING DEFENSIVE

-Marcus Jones’ interception return for a score marked the sixth defensive TD of season for New England, tying a franchise record.
+Marcus Jones’ Pick-6 marked the sixth defensive TD of season for New England, tying a franchise record.
 It was also the Patriots’ third straight game with a defensive score, which they haven’t done since 2004.

 UP NEXT